Specimen: EDTA plasma

 General information about when this test is indicated:

 Endogenous ACTH has largely superseded the overnight dexamethasone suppression test as the screening test of choice for the diagnosis of pituitary pars intermedia dysfunction (PPID, also known as equine Cushing’s syndrome).
 Testing can be performed at any time of the year although test performance is highest in the autumn.
 Both non-PPID and PPID horses display higher ACTH concentrations in the autumn (March, April, May) compared with other times of the year but the response is more exaggerated in PPID horses.
 A seasonal reference interval appropriate for the time of year must be used.
-The same test can be used in donkeys.
+The same test can be used in donkeys, but the interpretation of results are different for this species.